google/codeworld/web/help/GuideUnit1.md

 ~~~~~
 drawingOf :: Picture -> Program
 lettering :: Text -> Picture
-circle :: (Number) -> Picture
+circle :: Number -> Picture
 rectangle :: (Number, Number) -> Picture
 ~~~~~

-These lines, called **type signatures**, don't *define* the functions, they just provide a little bit of information about what arguments they need and what type of results they have.
+These lines, called **type signatures**, don't *define* the functions; they just provide a little bit of information about what arguments they need and what type of results they have.
 The two colons (**`::`**) should be read as "has the type", while the arrow (**`->`**) denotes a *function* from one kind of thing to another.
-So, the first line saying "`drawingOf` has the type "function from picture to program".
+So, the first line says "`drawingOf` has the type "function from picture to program".

 You can explore all of the functions the computer already knows when you use CodeWorld by pressing Shift-Space or Ctrl-Space on a blank line in the CodeWorld editor.
 Try it!
-The list gives all the names your computer already knows and there are a lot of them!
+The list gives all the names your computer already knows, and there are a lot of them!
 By typing the first few letters of the function you want, you can narrow down the list.
 The type signatures tell you what types of information you need to provide to apply the function and what type you can expect to end up with.